argosatcore/Pop-dots/README.md

 # Pop!_Dots
-Dots used on the amazaing Pop!_OS.
+Dots used on the amazing Pop!_OS.